We live in strange times.

 So maybe I am on some blocklist she is sending round now.

-I have mixed but generally positive views of Wikipedia.
+I have mixed views of Wikipedia.

 It is less centralised in its ideas than social media companies.